 In Conclusion – Trading The Pin Bar

 In this article, we have looked at the pin bar candle pattern and covered everything you need to know to start trading it!
 With any kind of forex setup, I’d recommend putting a huge amount of time into backtesting the logic before every taking this on in the live markets.
+There is even potential to use this methodology to help create a forex trading bot – something to consider!

 - What is a pin bar candle.